 An interesting example of a hybrid cultural institution is POGON - Centre for Independent Culture and Youth, Zagreb, which is based on a new model of public-civil partnership.
-Pogon's founders are the Alliance Operation City and the City of Zagreb who is the main funder of the institution.
+Pogon's founders are the Alliance Operation City and the City of Zagreb which is the main funder of the institution.
+In collaboration with the network of NGOs and the Foundation